R-CoderDotCom/chinchet/README.md

 # chinchet
-A geom for adding pushpins to ggplot2
+This package provides `geom_pushpin`, a geom for adding pushpins to ggplot2

 # Installation